 Under Ms. Haburay’s leadership, Forestwood bands have consistently earned outstanding honors and distinctions including TMEA Honor Band Finalist in 2000, 2002 and 2004 and 2006.
 She serves as a clinician and adjudicator throughout Texas and is a member of Phi Beta Mu.
 Most of all, Ms. Haburay is grateful for the excellent influence of her students who bring her joy and inspiration each day.

-In addition to teaching, Mrs. Johnson has played flute in the Dallas Wind Symphony for the past 25 years and also performed with the Camerata Chamber Winds.
-She is an active clinician and adjudicator in the metroplex area and teaches at several summer band camps throughout the state of Texas.
+Mrs. Johnson is a founding member and plays flute in the Dallas Wind Symphony for the past 30 years.
+She is an active clinician and adjudicator in the Dallas/Ft.
+Worth metroplex area and teaches at several summer band camps throughout the state of Texas.

 For thirteen years prior to his university work, Dr. Millican was a public-school band director at the high-school and middle-school levels.
 He taught beginning woodwind and percussion classes in the Lewisville and Arlington Independent School Districts in Texas.
 He is the author of "Starting Out Right: Beginning Band Pedagogy" which provides information on recruiting students, selecting instruments, finding equipment, organizing and managing a band program, teaching students to make first notes on their instruments, helping students read music, and classroom management techniques.